 At a State Department press conference two hours after the ceasefire came into effect, Kerry said there had been reports of violations "here and there", but urged all parties to adhere to the truce deal, saying it may be the last "opportunity" to obtain peace in a united Syria.

-Hours before Monday's truce was due to begin, Syria's main opposition group and several rebel factions called for "guarantees" on the implementation of the ceasefire before fully endorsing it.
+Hours before Monday's truce was set to begin, Syria's main opposition group and several rebel factions called for "guarantees" on the implementation of the ceasefire before fully endorsing it.

 "We want to know what the guarantees are," said Salem al-Muslet, spokesman for the High Negotiations Committee, Syria's main opposition bloc.

 "What is the definition that has been chosen for 'terrorism', and what will the response be in case of violations?"
-Muslet said to AFP.
+Muslet told AFP.

 The FSA had said over the weekend that it would observe the truce, but had major reservations.